gth/ha_to_pi_via_mqtt/README.md

 ```
 [^1]: https://community.home-assistant.io/t/create-a-button-to-publish-to-mqtt/239077/6

-Once added, the dashboard button should then trigger the listening script on the Pi.
+Once added, check your SSH session.
+The dashboard button should have  triggered the listening script on the Pi.

 # Adding resilience
-Right now, the listening script we wrote is running interactively, in our SSH session.
+Throughout this guide, the listening component of the process has been running interactively in our SSH session.
-To move towards a reliable solution, we need this script to run all the time as a 'service'.
+For a much more reliable solution, this script should be running all the time as a 'service'.
+The steps below go through this process:

-Let's copy it to a central location so we know where it is:
+1. Copy the listening script to a central location so we know where it is.
 ```sh
 sudo cp mqtt_receiver.sh /usr/local/bin/
 ```
-Time to create the service defintion.
+2. Create the service defintion.
 You'll need root permissions to create a script using the
 following command: `sudo nano /etc/systemd/system/mqtt_listener.service` then paste the settings below.

 ```ini